-2. A retired landfill located on an 18 acre property on the east side of Worthington Road, just south of Meadowood Condos.
+- 1. The WOSU radio communications tower, which is owned and operated by The Ohio State University, is located on the northern side of Highland Lakes Avenue near State Route 3.
+The tower covers two parcels totaling 45 acres. - 2.
+A retired landfill located on an 18 acre property on the east side of Worthington Road, just south of Meadowood Condos.
 This land is not suitable for buildings but may be appropriate for passive open space or recreational fields.

-- Without sanitary sewer, single-family residential uses on lots of 20,000 square feet (approximately 0.45 acres) or greater. - With sanitary sewer, residential development in an approved Planned Residential Development (PRD)-at a maximum net density of 1.8 dwelling units per net developable acre without Conservation Development Standards or a maximum net density of 2.2 dwelling units per net developable acre with Conservation Development Standards. - Permitting neighborhood-scale commercial/office uses on parcels already zoned commercial.
+- Without sanitary sewer (e.g. septic system or an equivalent), single-family residential uses on lots of 20,000 square feet (approximately 0.45-46 acres) or greater. - With sanitary sewer, residential development in an approved Planned Residential Development (PRD) at a maximum net density of 1.8 dwelling units per net developable acre without Conservation Development Standards or a maximum net density of 2.2 dwelling units per net developable acre with Conservation Development Standards in accordance with the Zoning Resolution. - Permitting nN eighborhood-scale commercial/office uses on parcels already zoned commercial.